Dragod/unity-build/README.md

 # Unity-build
-Bash script to run unity grunt tasks to compile sass
+Bash script to run unity grunt tasks and automate main.css skin color path

 ### How to use: